NethServer/ns8-core/doc/details.md

 #### Filesystem structure

-Each module has should be self-contained inside a directory named as the module itself.
+Each module should be self-contained inside a directory named as the module itself.
 Such directory should contain:

-- `imageroot` directory: it contains all module scripts and configuration, it's composed by two sub-directories:
-  - `systemd`: everything inside this directory is copied under `/home/<instance>/.config/systemd/` directory.
+- `imageroot/`: it contains module scripts and configuration.
+Everything inside this directory is copied under `/home/<MODULE_ID>/.config/`.
+Common subdirs include:
-  It should contains a sub-directory named `user` where systemd units are stored.
+  * `systemd/user`: where Systemd units are stored.
-  - `actions`: a list of directories, each directory implements an `action`
+  * `actions/`: each subdirectory implements an *action*.
+  * `bin/`: it contains additional binaries for the module.
+It is added to PATH in the agent environment.
-- `ui` directory: it contains all UI source code of the module
+- `ui/`: it contains all UI source code of the module
-- `bin` directory: additional binaries for the module
 - `build-image.sh`: a script to manually build the image of the module and push it inside the image registry.
 - `README.md`: a [Markdown](https://guides.github.com/features/mastering-markdown/) file describing the module purpose and implementation